microsoft/CCF/sphinx/source/quickstart/index.rst

 Quickstart
 ==========

-First, you should :ref:`setup a CCF-compatible environment <Requirements>`.
-Then, you will be able to :ref:`build CCF from sources and run CCF test suite <Building CCF>`.
+First, you should :ref:`setup a CCF-compatible environment <Environment Setup>`.
+Then, you will be able to :ref:`build CCF from source and run CCF test suite <Building CCF>`.
 Note that for rapid prototyping, you can run a `virtual` build of CCF that does not require Intel SGX.

 Once this is done, make sure you get familiar with some of :ref:`CCF concepts`.
 You will then be able to: